jmgpgit/Final-Project/README.md

 </div>

 The geographical coordinates are then converted to a unitless scale using a **Mercator** projection onto a 100x100 grid.
 We then move the first and last station of each line to their respective transformed geographical coordinates.

+The following could be considered our **initial guess** of the network configuration.

 <div style="text-align: center;">
   <img src="exploration/madrid_metro/result_images/station_data_move_ends.png"/>